phnx-im/docs/src/spec/glossary.md

 }
 ```

-## Username
+## Alias

 A string that a user registers anonymously with the AS.
 Other users can use it to discover that user and [establish a connection with them](./authentication_service/connection_establishment.md).

-## Username auth key
+## Alias auth key

-A public signature key used by the user who registered the assocated username with the AS to authenticate itself, for example, when dequeuing messages or when uploading connection packages.
+A public signature key used by the user who registered the assocated alias with the AS to authenticate itself, for example, when dequeuing messages or when uploading connection packages.

 ## User profile